AStcherbinine/omegapy/docs/doc_omega_data.md

         If True, compute the correction on the visible channel (Vis). corrL : bool, optional (default True)
-        If True, compute the correction on the long-IR channel (L).
+        If True, compute the correction on the long-IR channel (L). disp : bool, optional (default True)
+        Enable or disable the display of informations during the file reading.
+        | True -> Enable display.

     Attributes
     ==========